handyc/aks/README.md

 You may need to change permissions on the scripts in order to allow yourself to run them.

-The best way to reach me currently is through my Leiden University email account.
+The best way to reach me currently is through my SDF email account.